logzio/documentation/docs/user-guide/observability/faq.md

 ## Is Observability IQ Assistant available to all users?

-Observability IQ Assistant is available to all Logz.io users, except for users whose data is hosted in the United Kingdom and Canada regions.
+Observability IQ Assistant is currently available to all Logz.io users, whose data is hosted in the EU and in the US regions.

 ## How do I activate the Observability IQ Assistant?